 Students who do not register for classes by the last day to add classes will lose their scholarship.

-- Students are required to have a 2.75 or higher cumulative GPA at the end of each semester to maintain their scholarship.
+- Students are required to maintain the cumulative GPA as specified in their scholarship letter from the Undergraduate Admissions Office at the end of each semester to maintain their scholarship.

-1+2+1 Nursing grant recipients must have achieved a 2.75 or higher cumulative GPA at St. Elizabeth’s College of Nursing in order to have their award reinstated upon their return to SUNY Poly for year four of the program.
+1+2+1 Nursing grant recipients must have achieved the cumulative GPA at St. Elizabeth’s College of Nursing in order to have their award reinstated upon their return to SUNY Poly for year four of the program.

 II.
 Review, Appeals and Reinstatement: